 Throughout the presentation it is evident that there is business value to this project.
 Whilst there is a lot of work needed for it to hit the futures expectations, the demonstration shown gives us a good insight into what needs to be done and how we can advise group 95 to hit these expectations.
-Every component of the demonstration needs improvement, including the preparation and technicalities.
-To more of an extent the expectations and professionalism needs more work, but as a client group this criticism is required and necessary.
-The presentation gave brilliant insight into the future of the product and allows us to give feedback and steer your developing team in our desired direction.
+Every component of the demonstration could be improved, including the preparation and technicalities.
+In particular a focus on providing thorough acceptance testing in the future would be extremely beneficial.
+Overall the presentation gave brilliant insight into the future of the product and allows us to give feedback which will ensure the project continues to develop in our desired direction.

 Sincerely,

-Tim Pope Group 93
+Group 93